jinseokoh/socrates-nestjs/README.md

 Nest is [MIT licensed](LICENSE).

-## Apple
+## Guideline 1.5 - Safety

-Q) The Support URL provided in App Store Connect, https://mesoapp.kr, does not direct to a website with information users can use to ask questions and request support.
+Q. The Support URL provided in App Store Connect, https://mesoapp.kr, does not direct to a website with information users can use to ask questions and request support.

-A) https://mesoapp.kr now has a popup action button on the bottom right corner for users to ask questions and request support.
+A. https://mesoapp.kr now has a popup action button on the bottom right corner for live help desk.

+## Guideline 2.1 - Information Needed

-Q) Why does your app require user's date of birth and gender information upon registration?
+Q. Why does your app require user's date of birth and gender information upon registration?

-A) Since the main purpose of this service is to provide opportunities to meet users, we are using mobile phone authentication services in Korea for the following two main reasons.
-Name and gender information are included in the basic information required by the mobile phone authentication service in Korea.
-In addition, self-identification is not required to see the existing information, and it is necessary to post or write to participate in earnest.
+A. My app may appear to require user information upon registration without any existing content.
+However, that is not the case.
+Submitting personal information is not necessary to browse the current content.
+To clarify this, I have included a couple of sample posts for you this time.
+Once a user decides to actively participate—such as posting a new card, asking questions, or answering them—they will need to submit their personal information for verification through the Korean mobile phone authentication service.
+This process involves providing name, gender, date of birth, phone number, and mobile carrier details.

+The purpose of this app is to facilitate gatherings of groups ranging from 2 to 8 people who share common interests.
+Therefore, it was considered essential to prevent individuals from concealing their identities or sharing incorrect information prior to posting.
+Additionally, measures were implemented to prevent minors under the age of 17 from misrepresenting their identities.

+## Guideline 2.1 - Information Needed

+Q. we were unable to sign in with the following demo account credentials you provided in App Store Connect.

+A. Sorry.
+I gave you a wrong number.
+Once you enter the number, "01012345678", you'll be asked to enter OTP number, which is "000000".